-Magdalena is an Professor at the School of Population and Public Health at the University of British Columbia, and an Professor in the Department of Psychiatry and Behavioural Neurosciences and Offord Centre for Child Studies at McMaster University where she holds the Ontario Chair in Early Child Development.
+Magdalena is an affiliate Associate Professor at the School of Population and Public Health at the University of British Columbia, and a Professor in the Department of Psychiatry and Behavioural Neurosciences and Offord Centre for Child Studies at McMaster University where she holds the Ontario Chair in Early Child Development.
 Magdalena has associate appointments in the Departments of Clinical Epidemiology and Biostatistics, and Family Medicine, and is a faculty member in the Graduate program in Health Research Methodology.

 Magdalena has an MSc from Jagiellonian University in Krakow, Poland, and a PhD from Cambridge University in the UK, where she studied early development of non-human primates.
 She completed a post-doctoral training at the Hospital for Sick Children in Toronto, where she studied psychosocial adjustment of young children with chronic illness and their siblings.